The Z press is an overhead press variation that targets the shoulders, triceps, and core due to the seated pressing position.

 Step 1: Set the safety arms

-While there’s nothing stopping you from muscling the bar up off the floor from a seated position, it's incredibly difficult — not to mention, inefficient.
+While nothing stops you from muscling the bar off the floor from a seated position, it's incredibly difficult โ not to mention inefficient.

 Instead, a much easier way to get in position for the Z press is by using the safety arms of a power rack.
-In this scenario, adjust the safety arms so they’re at the same level as your knees.
+In this scenario, adjust the safety arms to the same level as your knees.

 Then, set the barbell across the safety arms.